FIIT-TEAM8/team_documentation/docs/modules/Web application/startup.md

 ## How to run

-Before running the following commands, make sure you have finished **Set up** chapter and your location in console is in a directory, which contains frontend and node_server repositories.
+Before running the following commands, make sure you have finished **Set up** chapter and your location in console is in a directory, which contains *frontend* and *node_server* repositories.
-To start node_server, with required database, paste the following commands in console:
+To start *node_server*, with required database, paste the following commands in console:
 * `docker-compose up -d`
 * `cd ./node_server && npm run dev`

-To start frontend paste the following command in console:
+To start *frontend* paste the following command in console:
 * `cd ./frontend && npm run start`

 ## Some NOTES